 How much does HotDocs cost?

 HotDocs' plans start from $25 per user per month for the most basic plan.
+Find out more about the cost of contract management solutions in this guide to contract management software pricing.

 Who uses HotDocs?